quarkusio/quarkus/SECURITY.md

 ## Reporting security issues

+:warning: Do NOT report security issues in our public bug tracker.

 Please report any security issues you find in Quarkus to:

     security at quarkus.io

 Anyone can post to this list.
 The subscribers are only trusted individuals from the Quarkus community who will handle the resolution of any reported security issues in confidence.
 In your report, please note how you would like to be credited for discovering the issue and the details of any embargo you would like to impose.
-Currently the security response teams for the following distributions are subscribed to this list and will respond to your report:
+Currently, the security response teams for the following distributions are subscribed to this list and will respond to your report:

 * [Red Hat](https://access.redhat.com/security/team/contact/)